officiallysingh/spring-boot-spark-kubernetes/spark-job-service/README.md

 * Go to `Modify options`, click on `Add VM options` and set the value as `-Dspring.profiles.active=local` to run in `local` profile.
 * Go to `Modify options`, click on `Add VM options` and set the value as `-Dspring.profiles.active=minikube` to run in `minikube` profile.
 * Import the [**Postman Collection**](api-spec/Spark%20Job%20Service%20APIs.postman_collection.json) and make API calls to start, stop or track jobs.
-* Alternatively, Open Swagger at http://localhost:8090/swagger-ui/index.html?urls.primaryName=Spark+Jobs and make API calls to start and stop or explore jobs.
+* Alternatively, you can open Swagger at http://localhost:8090/swagger-ui/index.html?urls.primaryName=Spark+Jobs and make API calls to start and stop or explore jobs.
 ![Swagger](../img/Swagger.png)

 ## Configurations
 ### Spark Configurations
 All possible [Spark configurations](https://spark.apache.org/docs/3.5.3/configuration.html) can be set here.
 Remember, you have similar Spark configurations in individual Jobs such as [daily-sales-report-job's application](../spark-batch-daily-sales-report-job/src/main/resources/config/application.yml) and [logs-analysis-job's application](../spark-stream-logs-analysis-job/src/main/resources/config/application.yml) also.
-Any configuration set here will override that Job's yml configurations.
+Any configuration set here will override that all Job's yml configurations.
 So, set only configuration overrides here which are common to all Jobs.
 ```yaml
 #---------- Spark configurations common to all Jobs -------------------------
 spark: